snurudeen21/fujiwara/README.md

-# fujiwara by C Language
+# Fujiwara by C Language
 Estimation of Wind Forces and Moments Acting on Ships This is a CLI that implements the methods described in fujiwara 2001